 Unfortunately, this appraisal makes three critical errors.
 First, it relies on distorted estimates of reserves.
 A second mistake is to pretend that production will remain constant.
 Third and most important, conventional wisdom erroneously assumes that the last bucket of oil can be pumped from the ground just as quickly as the barrels of oil gushing from wells today.
-In fact, the rate at which any well or any country-can produce oil always rises to a maximum and then, when about half the oil is gone, begins falling gradually back to zero.
+In fact, the rate at which any wellor any country can produce oil always rises to a maximum and then, when about half the oil is gone, begins falling gradually back to zero.

-From an economic perspective, when the world runs completely out of oil is thus not directly relevant: what matters is when production begins to taper off.
-Beyond that point, prices will rise unless demand declines commensurately.
+From an economic perspective, when the world runs completely out of oil is thus not directly relevant; what matters is when declines commensurately.